Erisa/Cliptok/README.md

 ### Setup - Standalone
 If you want to run the bot as a standalone application rather than a Docker container, you'll need to install the dependencies manually:
+- If running on Windows, Windows 10 or higher is required.
 - .NET SDK 6.0, instructions can be found on the [Microsoft website](https://dotnet.microsoft.com/download).
 - Redis server, on Debian or Ubuntu-based Linux distributions this should be `sudo apt-get install redis-server`
     - It may be in your best interests to configure Redis to use AOF persistence.
 This will dramatically decrease the risk of losing data due to power failure or similar issues.
 You can find more information about that on the [Redis website](https://redis.io/topics/persistence).